bioinfo-ucsd/BISB-Bootcamp-2022/people.md

 **For questions about bootcamp,** please contact the lead instructors!

 **For questions about student life** feel free to message to the BISB Student Discord.
 You should have received an invite link via email.
 Our discord server is entirely student-run, and you can find people from different labs, different years, and different program tracks!
 It is a great informal resource to chat with your fellow students.

-*Please note that the BISB Student Discord and the BISB Student Website are student-run and student-curated resources.
-Therefore, please do not share the access link with faculty or staff members.*
+*Since the BISB Student Discord is completely student-run, we ask do not share the invite link with faculty or staff members.*

 **For questions about specifics of the program and program requirements,** please contact our program coordinator, Fran Perez Estrada!
 Another helpful contact, especially for financial matters, is Elizabeth Soos, the Student Affairs Manager for our program and the Department of Bioengineering.